Wave music: History

-The development and spread of wave music as an independent genre began in the early 2010s on online music platforms and social media (mainly SoundCloud, Bandcamp, Mixcloud, Reddit, and Tumblr), among a small DIY community of artists—often teenagers who were not associated with club culture and the mainstream—who were making electronic music with different sonic influences but, according to producer Glacci, similar subjective qualities of "feeling".
+The development and spread of wave music as an independent genre began in the early 2010s at online music platforms and social media (mainly SoundCloud, Bandcamp, Mixcloud, Reddit, and Tumblr), among a small DIY community of artists—often teenagers who were not associated with club culture and the mainstream—who were making electronic music with different sonic influences but, according to producer Glacci, similar subjective qualities of "feeling".
 Plastician has said that many of those early producers were either trying to achieve rap instrumentation akin to Clams Casino, or had grime influences but applied different tempos.
 As new artists attempted to reproduce the sound of these early tracks, wave producers began to be influenced mainly by each other, which allowed wave to develop distinguishable musical characteristics.

-Wave's direct origins can be dated to at least 2013 when UK-based producer Steven "Klimeks" Adams began tagging his tracks on SoundCloud as 'wave', and subsequently founded the prominent label Wavemob.
-In 2015, the label published its first release, the compilation album wave 001 with tracks by producers such as Klimeks, Skit, Spoze, and Nvrmore, and followed this with wave 002 in July 2016.
-Other Wavemob producers included Øfdream, and Trash Lord who was originally from the witch house scene.

-In 2013, Plastician became an early embracer of the wave scene, led by his interest in music with trap elements from the LA beat scene, but less influenced by festival music which brought him to Klimeks' works.
-In that year, Plastician started promoting the genre by featuring wave music on his then decade-active radio shows on Rinse FM, and by releases on his label Terrorhythm Recordings, for instance Klimeks's remix of "Born in the Cold" on the compilation album Turquoise.
-In December 2015, Plastician released The Wave Pool MMXV mix featuring a selection of wave music "on the dubbed out end of trap" with "shattered hip hop beats, jagged basslines", and atmosphere.
-This mix popularized the term wave within the music press and further promoted its general usage.
+Wave's musical scene direct origins can be dated to at least 2013 when UK-based producer Steven "Klimeks" Adams began tagging his tracks on SoundCloud as wave, and subsequently founded the prominent label Wavemob, which published its first release in 2016, the compilation album wave 001 with tracks by producers such as Klimeks, Skit, Spoze, and Nvrmore.
+Also in 2013, Plastician became an early promoter of the wave scene by featuring wave music during his radio shows on Rinse FM, and by releases on his label Terrorhythm Recordings, for instance Klimeks's remix of "Born in the Cold" on the compilation album Turquoise.
+In December 2015, Plastician released The Wave Pool MMXV mix featuring a selection of wave music that popularized the term wave within the music press and further promoted its general usage.